St. Dunstan's Basilica

-St. Dunstan's Basilica is the Cathedral of the Diocese of Charlottetown in Charlottetown, Prince Edward Island, Canada.
-It is named for St. Dunstan the Anglo Saxon saint from Glastonbury.
-It is located on Great George Street, between the harbour and the Confederation Centre of the Arts.
+St. Dunstan's Basilica is the cathedral of the Diocese of Charlottetown in Charlottetown, Prince Edward Island, Canada.
+It is named for St. Dunstan, the Anglo Saxon saint from Glastonbury.
+The structure is located at 45 Great George Street, between the harbour and the Confederation Centre of the Arts.

 History

-The present stone structure was built in 1916, after a fire destroyed the original cathedral in 1913.
+The original St. Dunstan's Cathedral was built from 1897 to 1907.
+The present stone structure was built between 1913 and 1919 after a fire destroyed the original cathedral in 1913.
+It was built in the Gothic Revival architectural style.

+In 1929, ten years after its completion, the church was blessed by Pope Pius XI as a basilica.
+The church remains one of the 27 basilicas in Canada.

 In October 1980 it was the site of a state funeral when Prime Minister Pierre Elliot Trudeau gave the eulogy during the funeral for Veterans Affairs Minister Daniel J. MacDonald (M.P.
 Cardigan).
-The Basilica was designated as a National Historic Site of Canada in 1990.
+The basilica was designated as a National Historic Site of Canada in 1990.